 Your customer service should be above and beyond – easy to find touchpoints, fast response times, and friendly disposition are great starting points.

 Customers don’t want to interact with a robot, so the conversation should be natural and genuine.
 The tone should be cheerful, but not overwhelming.

 Excellent customer service extends beyond the sale.
 It is advised to follow up with your customers post-purchase to see how they are enjoying their new product.

 Value Added Content

 Companies are now offering their customers the experience of value-added content.
-This form of customer engagement familiarizes the prospect with your brand and product, which increases the chance of a sale.
+This form of customer engagement familiarizes the prospect with your brand and product, which increases your chance of selling your higher ticket products.

-Value-added content allows your prospects to visualize themselves with the product and envision how the product will benefit them.
+Value-added content allows your prospective market to visualize themselves with the product and envision how the product will benefit them.

-Moon Juice, Care/Of, and Ikea hit the nail right on the head when it comes to offering value-added content.
+Moon Juice, Care/Of, and Ikea hit the nail right on the head when it comes to offering value-added content on their dropshipping sites.

-Personalized vitamin company, Care/Of, primarily engages their prospects by having them take a lifestyle quiz and recommends a vitamin regimen based on their current health status and goals.
+Personalized vitamin company, Care/Of, primarily engages their target market by having them take a lifestyle quiz and recommends a vitamin regimen based on their current health status and goals.
 The purchase is solidified more by offering the assessment and results than just relying on product descriptions.